odros/amlo/README.md

 ### The repository

-In this repository you will find
+In this repository you will find a [code](/code) folder, containing the R code we wrote for the project and the R Markdown source file we used to knit our report.

 ### About our scripts, commenting and documentation
 - A combination of regular argument passing to functions and piping is used